Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Discussion

 While our theoretical framework allows for computing corrections of higher order in the pairwise correlations, we did not observe an improvement of the performance in this case.
 A possible explanation is that by assuming a pairwise distribution, we are neglecting higher-order correlations, and these might have a larger impact than higher order terms in the expansion in pairwise correlations.
 Quantifying the relative impact of all different terms is difficult and would require an extension of our framework.
-In principle, our expansion around non-Gaussian, integer neurons allows for including higher-order correlations, and we will generalise Moba-MIRA to include them in the future.
+In principle, however, our expansion around non-Gaussian, integer neurons allows for including higher-order correlations, and we will generalise Moba-MIRA to include them in the future.
 As indicated, this will be particularly interesting for the output entropy, for which the pairwise approximation is fair, but not optimal and actually sometimes fails qualitatively.
 While we can deal with this problem by employing the histogram method for the output entropy (that is, use mixed Moba-MIRA), a faster method for these cases is desirable.

 In this work we applied Moba-MIRA to estimate mutual-information rates of individual neurons.
-Our method can however be extended to account for populations by modeling the correlation between different neurons at different times.
+Our method can however be extended to account for populations by modeling the correlation between different neurons at different times, going beyond the study of zero-time-lag correlations and their impact on information \citet{MorenoBote14_1410,AzeredoDaSilveira21_403,Mahuas23_024406,Mahuas25_033012}.
 Even if undersampling might be an issue there, we expect Moba-MIRA to be very useful, as methods based on histogram approaches would require an even larger amount of data, often beyond existing experimental datasets.
 With Moba-MIRA, however, only the estimation of correlations matrices is required, which reduces the necessary dataset size.
 We thus expect that reliable estimates can be given at least for pairs of neurons, analyzed with a temporal resolution comparable to that employed in this study.
 Currently, extending Moba-MIRA in that direction can be hindered by the lack of ground truth estimation for large populations, and because of this we leave it for future developments.